Team4819/Yeti/docs/using_yeti/index.rst

 Using Yeti
 ----------

-Yeti comes with a standard implementation of wpilib.IterativeRobot, which uses the default configuration for yeti.
-You can quickly get started by pluging it into wpilib.run.
+Yeti comes with a base robot class :class:`yeti.robots.YetiRobot` you can use to quickly start using yeti.
+To start, add the following code to your robot.py.

 .. literalinclude:: ../../examples/basic_example/robot.py